VA Loan Benefits

 1. No Down Payment

 Perhaps the most financially appealing aspect of a VA home loan is the fact that it requires a whopping down payment amount of zero dollars.
-While other types of home loans may offer some waivers on down payments in extreme circumstances, the VA loan program is the only one that offers unrestricted access to total home financing.
+While other types of home loans may offer some waivers on down payments in extreme circumstances, the VA loan program is one of the only ones that offers unrestricted access to total home financing.

 The ability to buy without a down payment means that veterans can come to the table with less liquidity and cash on hand than most other buyers.

-In 2022, VA borrowers in most parts of the country can purchase a home worth up to $647,200 without putting down a single dollar, even without their full loan entitlement.
-In 2020, loan limits were removed for service members and veterans with their full loan entitlement, so you may be able to borrow even more without a down payment.
+In 2024, VA borrowers in most parts of the country can purchase a home worth up to $726,200 without putting down a single dollar, even without their full loan entitlement.
+In 2020, loan limits were removed for servicemembers and veterans with full loan entitlement so you can borrow even more without a down payment.

 2. No PMI

 The beauty of a VA loan is that there is no monthly private mortgage insurance.
 Period.
-The Department of Veterans Affairs’ guarantee of your mortgage renders the PMI unnecessary.
+Since the VA backs VA loans, they’re less risky for lenders, resulting in no mortgage insurance.

 3. Sellers Pay Closing Costs